carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 ---
-title: "Working with our Tweets"
+title: "twarc Plus-ins and Utilities"
 teaching: 0
 exercises: 0
 questions:
 - "How can we look at our tweets more easily"
 - "What's the difference between old twarc and twarc2?"
 - "How can I separate original content from retweets/replies?"
-- "What are we using to view our data? "
+- "What are we using to view our data?"

 keypoints:
 - "CSV’s are way more readable in Jupyter."